Mickleover Old Allotment Association (MOAA) Rules

 Breach of Rules

-Should a breach of these rules or serious misconduct takes place, then the committee will consider the violation, and may take the decision to give immediate notice to quit whose decision shall be final.
+Should a serious breach of these rules or serious misconduct takes place, then the committee will consider the violation and may take the decision to give you immediate notice to quit.
+The committee's decision shall be final.
+This decision will not require the three warnings previously mentioned and your deposit will not be refunded.

 Disbanding of the Association